Skip to main content

 Tune the prompt

-Adjust the prompt body until the sandbox cells look right.
-Sandbox runs are cheap and don’t touch the full watchlist.
+Adjust the prompt body until the preview cells look right.
+Previews are cheap and only cover the sample CUSIPs.

 3